oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 ## Apache Beam Job Architecture

 Conceptually, an Apache Beam job is just a bunch of steps, each of which transforms some input data into some output data.
-For example, if you wanted to count the number of interactions are in all of Oppia's explorations, you could break that task down into a series of transformations:
+For example, if you wanted to count how many interactions are in all of Oppia's explorations, you could break that task down into a series of transformations:

 ```text
 +--------------+ Count interactions +-----------------------------+ Sum +-------+